hitchdev/hitchexamplefiles/README.rst

 HitchExampleFiles
 =================

-A group of example files which can be used for testing.
+A group of example files which can be used for testing - a big jpeg, small jpeg, pdf and png.

+Uses path.py, so you can use path.py API to do anything with the files.

 E.g.